Nottingham-CTU/Custom-Record-Naming/README.md

 ### Record name suffix.
 If set, this value is appended at the end of the record name.

+### Counter overview
+Administrators have access to the counter overview, which is accessible via a link in the module configuration.
+This provides an interface to view and edit the record counters which determine the new record names.

 ## Regular expressions